MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-431-Energy-Efficiency-Program-Certain-Commercial-Industrial-Equipment/subpart-J-Fans-Blowers/section-431.173.md

 (b) *AMCA.* Air Movement and Control Association International, Inc., 30 West University Drive, Arlington Heights, IL 60004-1893; (847) 394-0150; *www.amca.org.*

-(1) ANSI/AMCA Standard 21016 (“AMCA 210-16”), *Laboratory Methods of Testing Fans for Certified Aerodynamic Performance Rating,* ANSI-approved August 26, 2016; IBR approved for § 431.172; appendix A to this subpart.
+(1) ANSI/AMCA Standard 210-16 (“AMCA 210-16”), Laboratory Methods of Testing Fans for Certified Aerodynamic Performance Rating, ANSI-approved August 26, 2016; IBR approved for § 431.172; appendix A to this subpart.
 (Co-published as ASHRAE 51-16).

 (2) ANSI/AMCA Standard 214-21 (“AMCA 214-21”), *Test Procedure for Calculating Fan Energy Index (FEI) for Commercial and Industrial Fans and Blowers,* ANSI-approved March 1, 2021; IBR approved for § 431.174; appendix A to this subpart.